dahvo/GPT-TTS/README.md

 with open("text_example.txt"
 ```
 Or whatever the file is called that holds the text you are converting to TTS.
-This is setup so ANY SIZE of text, even a book should work without a hitch
+The text to voice conversion is set up so that any size of text can be converted, even a book works without a hitch
 ```python
 , "r", encoding="utf-8") as file:
         input_text = file.read()